Alexander-Barth/NCDatasets.jl/docs/src/variables.md

 ```
 (here you must know the number of dimensions of the variable, as you must access all of them).

+**Important** : for convenience, `CFVariable` implements the interface of `AbstractArray`.
+This means that you can access index it, and query its size as mentioned above.
+As a result, this also means that you can access it with single integer indices element by element, `v[1], v[2]` etc..
+This means that functions like e.g. `mean` work directly with `CFVariable`, but this **should be avoided** as it is very inefficient to read element-by-element a large field from disk.
+You should instead convert a `CFVariable` to a standard Julia `Array` and then do computations with it.

+## Convenience functions

 The following functions are convenient for working with variables:
 ```@docs